Lao Evangelical Church: History

-Regarding the History of the LEC, the church itself has not provided any kind of official history.
+Regarding the history of the LEC, the church itself has not provided any kind of official history.
 However this information has been gathered based on other organizations that have worked with in Laos or have worked with the LEC.

 The Lao Evangelical Church (LEC) grew out of the work of Swedish Protestant (1890), Swiss Brethren (1902) and Christian and Missionary Alliance missionaries (1928).
 The missionaries who worked in three different parts of the country came together and adopted a constitution to establish the LEC in 1956.
 The newly formed church was granted corporate status by the Royal Lao Government in 1960.
 The change of government in 1975 affected the church negatively.
 Between 1975 and 1990, the church did not have any contacts with the outside world as the country remained a closed-door society where religious freedom was restricted.
 Since the country opened up in 1990, the membership of the LEC has been growing.
-The LEC recently started a Bible school training programme at its headquarters in the state capital Vientiane.
+The LEC recently [when?] started a Bible school training programme at its headquarters in the national capital, Vientiane.
 Until now most of the pastors were trained in neighboring countries.
-Since 1975, no expatriate missionaries have been permitted to work within Laos.
+Since 1975, no expatriate missionaries have been permitted to work in Laos.
 Although public evangelical activities are not encouraged by the socialist government, the churches in the capital city, towns and rural areas are experiencing considerable growth, especially with increasing youth membership.

+In 2008, the LEC was accepted as a member of the World Council of Churches; the church was already a member of the Christian Conference of Asia.

 Leadership

 The LEC picks its own leadership and it is self-governed.
-The LEC is ruled by The LEC Committee which is headed by the President of the LEC, Vice Presidents, Secretary, and a Treasurer.
-Although the LEC is self-governed it still must report activities to the Lao Front of National Construction of the Lao Government, per Decree #92.
+The LEC is ruled by The LEC Committee which is headed by the president of the LEC, vice presidents, secretary, and a treasurer.
+Although the LEC is self-governed, it still must report activities to the Lao Front of National Construction of the Lao Government, per Decree #92.